260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 Ballistic Coefficient

-Calculating BC is rather complicated and irrelevant for this article; however, heavier, longer projectiles typically have a higher ballistic coefficient than lighter, shorter bullets.
+Calculating BC is rather complicated and beyond the scope of this article.
+That being said heavier, longer projectiles typically have a higher BCs than lighter, shorter ones.

-The 6.5 Creedmoor is better suited for shooting high BC match grade bullets because of its longer neck and shorter case length.
+The 6.5 Creedmoor is better suited for shooting high-BC match-grade bullets due to its longer neck and shorter case.

-The 260 Remington doesn't have as many options, which we will discuss later.
-The 130gr ELD Match bullet has a .506 ballistic coefficient.
+The 260 Remington doesn't have as many options (which we will discuss later).
+Its 130gr ELD Match bullet has a .506 G1 BC.

 The winner for this category is the 6.5 Creedmoor.